Merry Christmas in Spanish, and Other Heartfelt Holiday Greetings You Should Know

-You could also simply write one of the above messages, such as “Que lo pasen lindo,” and then put “¡Feliz navidad!” at the end.
+You can also combine well wishes!
+Simply write one of the above messages, such as “Que lo pasen lindo,” and then put “¡Feliz Navidad!” at the end.

 Religious Spanish Christmas Greetings

-If you’d like to spread some joy of a more religious nature, try these phrases.
-As before, you can tack on different endings as you like.
+If you’d like to spread joy of a more religious nature, try these phrases:

 Que Dios te bendiga este Año Nuevo.

 Que Jesús te proteja a ti y a tu familia este Año Nuevo.

 May Jesus protect you and your family this New Year.